Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-One of the most common discomforts from CPAP is skin irritation and red marks, which can look like a rash from your CPAP mask.
-This is also known as CPAP dermatitis; here’s how you can solve it.
+CPAP therapy can be life-changing for people with Obstructive Sleep Apnoea.
+However, one of the most common discomforts of wearing a CPAP mask is skin irritation, red marks and lines, which can look like a rash.
+This is also known as CPAP dermatitis, and here’s how you can solve it.

 How do I stop CPAP marks on my face?

 If you find that the red marks start occurring after a few weeks of using your mask, bacteria is a likely cause.
-Cleaning your mask daily is essential to help to remove the bacteria and prevent it from irritating your skin, causing a skin rash.
+Cleaning your mask daily is essential to help to remove the bacteria and prevent skin irritation which can result in a skin rash.

 However, while this will remove the majority of dirt and bacteria, some will remain in the pockets, particularly as the mask gets older and the pockets increase.
-Even a visibly clean mask can be home to thousands of bacteria, and the red marks can remain despite routine cleaning.
+Even a visibly clean mask can be home to thousands of bacteria, and the red marks can still appear despite routine cleaning.

 The SoClean 2 CPAP Sanitiser

 The only way to kill bacteria entirely is to sanitise the equipment using a device such as the SoClean 2 CPAP Sanitiser.
-The device kills 99% of bacteria; even those tucked away out of reach of even the most thorough cleaning.
+The device kills 99% of bacteria, even those tucked away out of reach, after even the most thorough cleaning.

-If bacteria is causing red marks from your CPAP mask, SoClean should immediately reduce the rash.
+If the build-up of bacteria is the cause of red marks from your CPAP mask, it is advised to use SoClean to reduce the rash.

 The SoClean is not a cheap fix.
 However, we offer the UK’s lowest price and a 30-day money-back guarantee, so you can see if it solves your problem.

-Less than 1% of customers have returned theirs, so the chances of finding it beneficial are very high.
+Less than 1% of customers have returned their SoClean devices, so the chances of finding it beneficial are very high.

 Why does my CPAP mask give me a rash?